 Howard’s message to California Southern Baptists:

 “Church planting is fun!
 A healthy church is also a reproducible church.
 If a church is not reproducing, it is not healthy.
 Being involved as a partnering church in church planting adds to a sense of purpose for a partnering church.

 “Involvement gives people in the partnering church, who are spiritually gifted in certain areas, an outlet for ministry that they might not have in their own church.
 People in the partnering church get fresh ideas about being relevant in their own community.
 Certainly, the planting church benefits by having the help of a partnering church.
 I see it as a win/win/win situation.

 “Come partner with us and take a mission trip and experience church planting in the Bay Area.”

 Howard’s prayer requests:

-Pray that God will open doors to reach smaller people-groups such as Mongolians, Ethiopian-Eritreans, and those speaking little-known Chinese dialects.
+- Pray that God will open doors to reach smaller people-groups such as the Khuen, Ethiopian-Eritreans, and those speaking little-known Chinese dialects.

 Did you know?

 Basic Training for Church Planters is an intensive 18-hour workshop that walks teams through the process of church planting.
 More than 75 church planting teams attend the workshops each year.